-Meridian documentation
+Meridian MCP documentation

 for Claude Code/Cursor/Windsurf, hosted remote MCP